hieppham8083/World_Weather_Analysis/README.md

   - Refer to [WeatherPy.ipynb.ipynb](../main/WeatherPy.ipynb).

 ## Overview of Project
-  1. Use the data to recommend ideal hotels based on clients’ weather preferences.
+  - Use the data to recommend ideal hotels based on clients’ weather preferences.
-  2. Create a Pandas DataFrame with 500 or more of the world’s unique cities.
+  - Create a Pandas DataFrame with 500 or more of the world’s unique cities.

 ## Summary
-  -Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
+  - Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
-  -Use the OpenWeatherMap API to request the current weather data.
+  - Use the OpenWeatherMap API to request the current weather data.
-  -Create a series of heatmaps using the Google Maps.
+  - Create a series of heatmaps using the Google Maps.

 ## Results